 Location: Young Island, St. Vincent

 This morning I decided that everyone could use a good sleep-in day.
 I definitely did not forget that I was skipper and was supposed to wake everyone up.
 The responsibility fell on Grady, my personal assistant.
 As everyone was getting up, I decided to go for a morning swim.
-I jumped in and as I came up I noticed that one of our mooring lines had chafed straight through.
-If I didn’t act quick we would have floated into the rocks.
+I jumped in, and as I came up, I noticed that one of our mooring lines had chafed straight through.
+If I didn’t act quickly, we would have floated into the rocks.
 I gripped the frayed line in one bare hand and the mooring line in the other and did my best impression of Chris Evans in that one scene from Captain America where he holds that helicopter down.
 Some say I’m nearly as big as Chris Evans, or as my brother would say, I’m almost as thick as him.
-I’m more of a lean muscle guy though.
-I digress, as I gripped the mooring line in hand I realized that there was another line still holding us, so I climbed on board and told Steve what I had found.
+I’m more of a lean muscle guy, though.
+I digress; as I gripped the mooring line in hand, I realized that there was another line still holding us, so I climbed on board and told Steve what I had found.
 Steve is convinced that I did it and tried to doom us all.
 It might take a few days to earn his trust back.

 After the mooring line debacle, we had breakfast and immediately following, a few classes.
-Then Chris, who we have affectionately nicknamed ‘topher, had some big news; he was able to get the bean stain out of his shorts!
+Then Chris, who we have affectionately nicknamed ‘Topher, had some big news; he was able to get the bean stain out of his shorts!
 Sadly, the ketchup stain still remains at large.
 It might take some stronger bleach to get that one out.
-After classes we had some free time until lunch.
+After classes, we had some free time until lunch.
 Some chose to work on essays, others chose to read on deck, and Keaton chose to take a nap on top of the chart house in the sun.
-She probably should have applied more sunscreen but you know what they say, you have to get a bad burn for a good tan.
+She probably should have applied more sunscreen, but you know what they say, you have to get a bad burn for a good tan.

 Dinner was cheese and vegetable enchiladas perfectly catered by Grady, Celia, and Max.
-They were delicious but I am so happy that I am not in the dishy pit tonight.
+They were delicious, but I am so happy that I am not in the dishy pit tonight.
 Everyone knows that the yummiest meals mean the messiest kitchen.

 (Hi mom!
 Hi Grandma!)